currawong-project/libcw/notes.md

 This diagram shows a two level network, where the internal network contains an array of networks.

-Networks are executed one processor at a time from top to bottom.
-The  networks that are members of network arrays, sibling networks, may execute concurrently.
-For this reason sibling networks may not contain any inter-connnections.
+Networks are executed sequentially, one processor at a time, from top to bottom.
+Networks that are members of the same network array, referred to as silbing networks, may however execute concurrently to one another.
+To avoid concurrency hazards sibling networks may therefore not contain any inter-connnections, and the language precludes them.

+There are two primary thread hazards to this arrangment:
+1. Processors executing outside of the top level should not write to global data or interact with the global system API.

-There is no way for the top level of a network to be a sibling network, therefore it's processors are guaranteed to run in sequence and be the only processor running while they are executing.
+There is no way for the top level of a network to be a sibling network, therefore processors that are part of this network are guaranteed to run in sequence and be the only processor running while they are executing.

-Network presets can only be applied between execution cycles (by the control application) or by a top-level processor.
+For example, network presets can only be applied between execution cycles (by the control application) or by a top-level processor.
 This is the case because it guarantees that no processors are running when the preset values are set.

+2. If a processor receives data from a sibling network it is possible that the processors value() function is called from multiple concurrent threads.
+Processors which receive data from sibling networks (e.g. audio_mixer, poly_xform_ctl) should either not implement value() functions or be thread aware in their handling of calls to value().

+Depending on the nature of the processing in the value() function this may not be particularly problematic since a given variable may only be connected to a single source.
+While the value() function may be called from multiple overlapping threads the arguments to each thread will refer to a unique variable.
+The built-in variable update process is carefully designed to exploit this invariant and not modify any process state with the exception of the targetted variable itself.

+The danger in value() function processing is in writing to any process state, or any other variable than the one being reported as changing.
+Likewise it should be recognized that even reading the value of other variables should be done with caution.
+Reading other variables is thread safe in the sense that the internal state of the processor will be safe to traverse.
+The actual value of other variables however may be inconsistent relative to one another, and not the same as when the processors exec() function eventually runs - since they too may be in the process of being updated.

+The purpose of the value() function is to provide a single easy way of picking up changed incoming values without having to test for changed values in the exec() function.
+It shouldn't be used as an alternate exec() function.

+Note that the create() and destroy() calls for all processors in the entire graph occur in a single thread and therefore do not need to take multi-thread precautions - at least relative to other _caw_ based execution.

 Records
 -------

-The primary reason to use a 'record' data type is to allow multiple data values to be transmitted during a single cycle.
-In effect a record allows a table of values to be transmitted, one row at a time, during a single execution cycle.
-For example let's say that a the output of a processor is an irregular pulse whose rate might be faster than the audio frequency.
+The primary reason to use a 'record' data type is to allow multiple data values to be transmitted during a single cycle and be received as a single incoming value.
+In effect a record allows a structured table of values to be transmitted during a single execution cycle.
+For example let's say that the output of a processor (G) is an irregular pulse whose rate might be faster than the audio frequency.
 This would require multiple pairs of value (delta-time,amplitude) to be generated during a given cycle.

-The receiving processor would then iterate through the list of pairs and processes them each.
+Without the use of the record data type this would require that the generating processor have two output variables 'dtime' and 'amplitude' which would be updated multiple times during a single execution cycle.
+The receiving processor (R) would then need to respond to each of those changes by implementing a value() function and storing the incoming values in an internal array.
+The stored values could then be acted upon during the receiving processors exec() function.

+If R didn't take this approach, and simply read the incoming variables at the beginning of it's own execution cycle, it would only see the value of the two output variables as they were left at the end of the G execution cycle.
+The previous values transmitted during the execution cycle would be lost.

+By explicitely transmitting a record G makes clear that multiple values may be transmitted during a single execution cycle, while providing the convenience R of automatically storing those value.
+Furthermore the tranmission overhead is minimized by only transmitting a single aggregate value rather than multiple individual values.

 Another example, would be MIDI values that contain some additional side information.
 The MIDI data type already has the feature that it can generate multiple messages per execution cycle.
-It's format, however, is fixed.
+It's format however is fixed.
 There is no way to add addtional information, like score location, to each message.
-The fields of the record data type, however, can hold any of the other data types.
+The fields of the record data type however can hold any of the other data types.

-The secondary reasone to use the record data type is to simplify the output and input interfaces to a processor and thereby decrease the number of connections between processors.
+Another reason to use the record data type is to simplify the output and input interfaces to a processor and thereby decrease the number of connections between processors.
 They also make clear that a set of values is synchronized in time.